 "There is a gift behind each disappointment and sadness."
 These are words my mother spoke to me countless times growing up.
 But we need to trust that a gift will come.
 This trusting can be difficult though, especially when it appears over time that no gift is coming.

-- Paul Brunton By
+- By Paul Brunton

 Whoever truly understands and deeply feels an inner relationship with and a shared responsibility for fellow creatures can never subscribe to the cult of indifference.
 In a world crisis like the present one...